2020 — ongoing

 Gabriella Lai (b.
 Hong Kong) is a multidisciplinary designer who communicates with food and visuals.

-• Also a freelance designer who works with graphics, animations, layouts and brand identities
+- Also a project-based designer who works with graphics, animations, layouts and brand identities

 Design is an experimental process of throwing oneself into the deep to catch the essences of the projects, which aesthetics comes with evidence and integrity.